 – Chewy foods

 These are the primary culprits for broken wires, so it’s best to eat those before your braces are fitted.

-Talk to your dentist in Dallas about how to properly care for your braces.
+Talk to the best dentist in Dallas about how to properly care for your braces.
 With regular checkups and proper care, you can keep your teeth in tip-top shape while your braces are in place.